 Granting an extension of time

 If the Registrar decides to grant an extension of time, the same notice requirements apply as for a decision refusing to grant the application (CSRC Act section 83(3) and (4)).
 The Registrar will also notify the other parent if an extension of time is granted.
-If the Registrar grants the extension of time, the 60 day (120 days where one of the parents resides overseas in a reciprocating jurisdiction) period for the Registrar to consider the objection starts from the date the extension is granted (CSRC Act sections 83(6), 87(1) and 87(1A)).
+If the Registrar grants the extension of time, the 60 day (120 days where one of the parents resides overseas in a reciprocating jurisdiction) period for the Registrar to consider the objection starts from the approved lodgement date that results from the granting of the extension (CSRC Act section 83(6), section 87(1) and section 87(1A)).

 Last reviewed: